sumtingbigwang/kimchi_is_you/readme.md

 **The hope is that, by the end of this project, I will have created a memorable, complete, and intellectually stimulating experience for my players that goes beyond the average 15-112 term project.
 Something you would actually install in your free time as a game!**

-### Technicals
+## Technicals
+**Aformentioned sys.info.path code has been patched.
+Game should be ready on install for any device with python 3.12 installed.**

 This project was coded in Python 3.12.
 The project runs through the file 'main.py'.

 Cmu_graphics is the graphics engine, and has been provided with the project.
 Pillow (pip install pillow) is also required to crop sprites for animations.

+Please also install "babafont.ttf", provided with main.py, for the best in-game experience.

-Aside from the aformentioned two libraries, no additional libraries need to be installed provided that 'main.py' is run in the same folder as the accompanied cmu_graphics folder.
+Aside from pillow, no additional libraries need to be installed provided that 'main.py' is run in the same folder as the accompanied cmu_graphics folder.

-### Credits
+## Credits
+Music, art, sprites and level designs by Arvi "Hempuli" Teikari.

 cmu_graphics developed by Carnegie Mellon University.
-Music, art, sprites and level designs by Arvi "Hempuli" Teikari.

 This project is created for educational purposes only, and is not intended for commercialization or monetization.

+A sincere thank you to goes out to:
+- Prof. Michael Taylor and Prof. David Kosbie for an amazing 15-112 experience
+- TAs Nathan Xie, Alex Chen, and Yudh Shukla for being fantastic educators and dealing with my BS in recitation
+-  Seunghyeok, Tyler, Arshia, Josie, and Adam for their support during the development process and just dealing with my BS in general!